-Pocosin Arts Turns 25 This year!
-Help Us Celebrate with these spcial Events.
+Pocosin Arts Turns 25 this year!
+Help us celebrate with these special events:

 Pocosin Arts School of Fine Craft was established by Feather Phillips in 1994.
 This year marks Pocosin’s 25th anniversary.
 Help us celebrate with these special events.